-Lewisville ISD and Aramark partner to ensure that no student is denied an opportunity to eat lunch, even if the student forgets lunch or has no money on his/her account.
+Lewisville ISD and our food services partner, Aramark, work together to ensure that no student is denied an opportunity to eat lunch, even if the student forgets lunch or has no money on his/her account.
 Delivery of food at school should be for emergencies and special circumstances only.
 Each campus reserves the right to place additional restrictions on food deliveries.
 The district and/or individual campuses may place restrictions on the delivery of food during the year, including disallowing all deliveries as a safety measure.